Anish-Tripathi/Nebula-Weather/README.md

 git clone [https://github.com/Anish-Tripathi/SkyCast.git
 cd Nebula-Weather

-To make SkyCast work with your own data:
+To make Nebula Weather work with your own data:

 1. **Create a `.env` file** in the root of your project (same level as `package.json`).